-Preserve opportunities for accessing high quality, affordable education for everyone in the state.
-Policymakers should sustain an education system that will:
+Preserve opportunities for accessing high quality, affordable education

 In order for Washington to rebound from our current economic slump and secure our long-term prosperity, we must keep our education system strong.
-High-quality educational opportunities are fundamental to generating a skilled workforce that meets the demands of our state's industries, and essential for creating better job opportunities, higher wages, and job security
+Highquality educational opportunities are fundamental to generating a skilled workforce that meets the demands of our state's industries, and essential for creating better job opportunities, higher wages, and job security for everyone in the state.
+Policymakers should sustain an education system that will: